phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *string*  **bindParams** (*string* $sqlStatement, *array* $params)

-Manually bind params to a SQL statement
+Manually bind params to a SQL statement.
+This method requires an active connection to a database system

 .. code-block:: php